abhishekaryan23/BO-Video-Tagger/README.md

 # BO Video Tagger V2

 ## Overview
-**BO Video Tagger V2** (`tag_my_videos_v2.py`) is an automated, local-first video analysis tool that uses the **SmolVLM2** Vision Language Model to generate searchable tags and summaries for your video files.
+**BO Video Tagger V2** (`tag_my_videos_v2.py`) is an automated, local-first video analysis tool that uses the **SmolVLM2** Vision Language Model to generate searchable tags and description summaries for your video files.
 It processes videos locally on your machine, ensuring privacy and eliminating the need for cloud APIs.

 ## Features
 - 🚀 **Local AI Processing**: Uses `llama.cpp` to run efficient GGUF models locally.
+- 👁️ **Vision Enabled**: Downloads and uses the official multimodal projector for accurate video understanding.
-- ⚙️ **Adaptive Tiers**: Three processing modes (Normal, Smart, Super) to balance speed vs. accuracy.
+- ⚙️ **Adaptive Tiers**: Two processing modes (Smart, Super) to balance quality vs. resources.
 - 🛡️ **System Safety**: Built-in RAM checks to prevent system crashes before loading models.
-- 📦 **Auto-Management**: Automatically downloads the necessary specific model weights from HuggingFace.
+- 📦 **Auto-Management**: Automatically downloads the specific model weights from the `ggml-org` repository.
-- 💾 **Resume-Safe**: Atomically updates `video_tags.json` after every video, so you don't lose progress if interrupted.
+- 🐛 **Debug Mode**: Verify what the AI "sees" by saving extracted frames to disk.

 ## Prerequisites
 - **Python**: Version 3.8 or higher.
-- **RAM**: Minimum 2GB free for 'Normal' mode, up to 4GB+ for 'Super' mode.
+- **RAM**: Minimum ~2.5GB free for 'Smart' mode, up to ~4.0GB+ for 'Super' mode.
-- **Storage**: ~1GB - 2GB of disk space for model weights.
+- **Storage**: ~3GB - 5GB of disk space for model weights.

 ## Installation